jtkovacs/jtkovacs.github.io/REFS/modeling.md

 # Overview of modeling

-Models can have a general form (e.g. entity relationship diagram) but be executable in different notations (e.g. Chen, crow's foot).
 Because a model is a representation of a system, the model needs to include contextual metadata clarifying the date and/or version of the system it describes.

 ## Why model?

 Per Scott Page, modeling helps us:

-- To be an intelligent citizen of the world---models are ‘everywhere’, so knowing them is mandatory in order to participate.
-‘The new lingua franca’: nonprofit, business, politics, academia.
-Comparable to (or a supplanter of) the Great Books project, the point of which was to expose people to ideas (see: the syntopicon); now an educated person should have an arsenal of models.
+- **Be an intelligent citizen of the world.** Models are everywhere, so full participation requires knowing them.
+They are "the new lingua franca" in nonprofits, businesses, politics, academia.
-- To be a clearer thinker---models are ‘wrong, but useful;’ people make better decisions using a formal model versus either a single model, or multiple casual models.
-‘Models are fertile,’ i.e., they have multiple and unexpected uses.
+- **Be a clearer thinker.** Models are "wrong, but useful"; people make better decisions using a formal model versus either a single model, or multiple casual models. \
-    - Work through all the logical possibilities: Parts → Relationships between parts → Logic.
+    - Work through all the logical possibilities for part; relationships between parts; logic.
     - Identify the general class of outcome: equilibrium, cycle, random, complex.
-    - Identify logical boundaries: ‘Models give us the conditions under which we can adjudicate’ between ideas, e.g. contradictory folk proverbs.
-When are two heads better than one?
-When do two cooks spoil the broth?
+    - Identify logical boundaries.
+"Models give us the conditions under which we can adjudicate" between ideas, e.g. contradictory folk proverbs. _When_ are "two heads better than one"? *When* do "two cooks spoil the broth"?
     - Communicate what we know very simply.
 - To understand and use data---of which there is a shit ton: either a firehose or a hairball of data.
 But models might help us turn data into knowledge.
 Models are used to:
     - See patterns and understand where they come from